(

-(Field Effect Transistor) One of two major categories of transistors; the other is the bipolar junction (BJT).
-FETs use a gate element that, when charged, creates an electromagnetic field that changes the conductivity of a silicon channel and turns the transistor on or off.
-FETs are fabricated as discrete components as well as by the billions on a single chip.
+Transistor) One of two major categories of transistors.
+The other is bipolar junction (BJT); however, only a fraction of transistors today are BJT (see diagram below).
+FETs create an electromagnetic field that turns the transistor on or off when charged.
+FETs can be fabricated as discrete components or billions can reside on a single chip.

 FinFET (Fin Field-Effect Transistor)